abenitez69/wxBasic/abLib/Bind/README.md

 There is no actual compilation; the source script is simply linked to the wxBasic virtual machine executable, resulting in a binary file.
 The "compilation" can be cross-platform, meaning that executables can be created from Windows for Linux and vice versa.

-*Shebang emulator* is an alternative to create wxBasic executables on Windows without having to binary the script.
+It is common practice, when creating executables for Windows, to assign a specific icon to the new application.
+The **bind.bat** script allows you to create the binary file for Windows, including the icon for the new application.

 | Script description   | |